 Individuals having questions or seeking more information should feel free to contact either:

-- John Leonard, associate dean for finance and administration
+- Doug Williams, associate dean for administration and finance

-- Emily Howell, director of finance and administration
+- Rusty Edwards, director of finance and administration

 This website is intended to serve as a resource for members of the Georgia Tech College of Engineering community who need to locate various official College policies.